awslabs/duvet/design/duplicates/decisions.md

 - Pro: nobody gets ambushed; the warning release lists the exact collapse/split remediation.
 - Con: unnecessary given the facts.
-It was designed under the assumption of a broad executed-coverage install base; the actual base is effectively one user, and proof coverage has not shipped at all.
+It was designed under the assumption of a broad install base; the actual base is effectively one user.

-### Option C: Ship strict with proof coverage; tightened defaults are pinnable
+### Option C: Ship the tightened default, pinnable

-W8 ships **in the same release as proof coverage** — the check simply always had these semantics; no lenient version ever existed to be compatible with.
-Type coherence ships as a tightened default with its cells pinnable per [Decision 10](#decision-10) — the release notes name the cell that restores prior behavior.
+Type coherence ships as a tightened default with its cells pinnable per [Decision 9](#decision-9) — the release notes name the cell that restores prior behavior.

 ### Decision: Option C

-**Consequences:** Enforcement invariance is stated honestly as **P-C1′**: the new coverage verdict equals the old on every input containing no indistinct duplicate pair; on inputs that do, new coverage fails where old passed — and that delta is precisely the defect class this feature defines.
-Both exits from the new failure are improvements: collapse the copies (the report lists them) or individuate the evidence.
-Legacy equivalence for the duplicates check ([P-D3](#properties)) is likewise scoped: caps at 1 *and* coherence cells at their pre-existing effective values reproduce the historical verdict; the shipped coherence defaults are a deliberate tightening.
+**Consequences:** Legacy equivalence for the duplicates check ([P-D3](#properties)) is scoped honestly: caps at 1 *and* coherence cells at their pre-existing effective values reproduce the historical verdict; the shipped coherence defaults are a deliberate tightening.